xav-ie/prettier-pls-no-ignore/README.md

 This is not uncommon for generated files to live in dist directories and be unignored for code review purposes.
 Think schema files, graphql files, and other types of files that are important to be committed for the review process.
 It is also often times important to format these files for easier review process.

 Unfortunately, the documentation is not correct.
-Prettier will follow its made up rules of reading files which I (and probably you, too) do not know what they are, because, well, the documentaiton is incorrect and follows no convention whatsoever and does not explain itself.
+Prettier follow its own set of rules for reading files, which aren't accurately explained in the current documentation.
+From what I can understand, once a file is ignored, it is no longer possible to format it, even if your .gitignore uses the `!` operator to unignore it.
+It also only reads from `./.gitignore` and it is not recursive on `.prettierignore`.

 ## Workarounds